h2oai/wave-amlb/README.md

 ### Setting up Wave for the first time

-1. go to [download](https://github.com/h2oai/wave/releases/tag/v0.12.0) the wave SDK for your platform
+1. Go to [download](https://github.com/h2oai/wave/releases/tag/v0.12.0) the wave SDK for your platform
     - Make sure to scroll down on the page to Assets.
 For MacOs select "darwin".
 ```
 wave-0.12.0-darwin-amd64.tar.gz